You are listening to the Sean Hannity Radio Show Podcast.

 Thank you.

-You gotta fight.
+You got to fight.

-And they're trying to take it from you, and they're trying to take it through lies and dishonesty and deceit, and and frankly, the use and abuse of power on a level I've never seen in my life.
+And they're trying to take it through lies and dishonesty and deceit and frankly the use and abuse of power at a level I've never seen in my life.

-Every irredeemable deplorable, you better get engaged because otherwise they'll be successful.
+Every irredeemable, deplorable, you better get engaged because otherwise they'll be successful.

-Look, the worst case scenario for them is that they so muddle muddy the waters and so delegitimize Donald Trump, the president, that there's no way that he can get his agenda through.
+Look, the worst case scenario for them is that they so muddy the waters and so delegitimize Donald Trump, the president, that there's no way that he can get his agenda through.

 Because that's when the weakness of the Republicans kicks in.

-Well, I wouldn't want to be seen with them.
+I wouldn't want to be seen with them.

-I mean, you know, they may time they may run against me and say I like him, and they're only concerned about their own power.
+I mean, you know, they may run against me and say, I like him.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Hannity tonight, 10 Eastern on the Fox News Channel.
+Hannity tonight, 10 Eastern on the Fox News channel.

 Hope you'll join us.